ahopkins/pydiggy/README.rst

-**IMPORTANT NOTICE: I am still working on this project.
-Slowly, but I hope that it should be releasable by mid-2019.**
+**IMPORTANT NOTICE: WHile the concepts in here still work, with the release of dgraph 1.1 this project is being put aside.
+There are many changes that are needed to bring it up to date with (for example) enforced 1:1 or 1:many relationships.
+I am no longer using dgraph and therefore not currently supporting this package.
+I may come back to it in the future.**

 =======
 PyDiggy